"Lasciate ogne speranza, voi ch'intrate."

 "What kind of problems?"

-"We presently don't yet know, but it appears that the rebels on Earth have found a way to infiltrate and disrupt the event at the Med Center; moreover, we somehow lost control over our own communications and broadcast equipment here on the Mother Ship and were not able to do an interrupt."
+"We presently don't yet know, but it appears that the rebels in Los Angeles have found a way to infiltrate and disrupt the event at the Med Center; moreover, we somehow lost control over our own communications and broadcast equipment here on the Mother Ship and were not able to do an interrupt."

 "I'm sorry, Martin.
 I didn't know-"